syncfusion-content/wpf-docs/wpf/Spreedsheet/Documents-Settings.md

 {%endhighlight%}

-> Note: The ProtectWorkbookCommand will open the Unprotect Workbook dialog box if the workbook is already protected._
+N> The ProtectWorkbookCommand will open the Unprotect Workbook dialog box if the workbook is already protected._